tcltk/tcl/doc/markdown/expr.md

 evaluates to 14.2.
 Expressions differ from C expressions in the way that operands are specified.
 Expressions also support non-numeric operands, string comparisons, and some additional operators not found in C.

-When the result of expression is an integer, it is in decimal form, and when the result is a floating-point number, it is in the form produced by the \fB%g\fR format specifier of \fBformat\fR.
+When the result of expression is an integer, it is in decimal form, and when the result is a floating-point number, it is in the form produced by the **%g** format specifier of **format**.

 ::: {.info -version="TIP582"}
-At any point in the expression except within double quotes or braces, \fB#\fR is the beginning of a comment, which lasts to the end of the line or the end of the expression, whichever comes first.
+At any point in the expression except within double quotes or braces, **#** is the beginning of a comment, which lasts to the end of the line or the end of the expression, whichever comes first.
 :::

 ## Operands